 According to Google Maps, it would take about four hours to walk from New Hope, Pa. to the heart of the Sourland Mountain in Hunterdon County - probably longer if you attempted the trek after dark.
-Neither the distance nor the rough terrain were enough to deter Benjamin Peterson, who set out from his New Hope home on the evening of May 29, 1878, armed with a musket loaded with broken nails, and a determination to kill Peter Nixon - and his own wife.
+Neither the distance nor the rough terrain was enough to deter Benjamin Peterson, who set out from his New Hope home on the evening of May 29, 1878, armed with a musket loaded with broken nails, and a determination to kill Peter Nixon - and his own wife.

 |New York Evening Telegram, September 5, 1878|

 About seven months earlier, Peterson's nineteen-year-old daughter Lucinda went to live with Nixon as his housekeeper.
-Some time later that winter, Peterson's wife decided to make a visit to the mountain to visit her daughter - she didn't return.
+Sometime later that winter, Peterson's wife decided to make a visit to the mountain to visit her daughter - she didn't return.

-As winter turned to spring, Peterson was bothered by stories of his wife's past infidelities, and was justifiably suspicious of this new arrangement.
+As winter turned to spring, Peterson was bothered by stories of his wife's past infidelities and was justifiably suspicious of this new arrangement.
 Thoughts of revenge began to fill his mind.
 With his nerve bolstered and senses deadened by booze, the cuckolded husband wrote his intentions in a letter, slid it into a pocket, and began his journey.

 He arrived at the cabin around 2 am.
 To Nixon's cries of "who's there?"
-Peterson answered "a friend, come down and open the door and you will see".
+Peterson answered, "a friend, come down and open the door and you will see".

 When Nixon opened the door, Peterson pressed the gun's muzzle at Nixon's temple and pulled the trigger.
 According to The New York Times, the ammunition "went through the left side of Nixon's forehead and came out at the top of the head, carrying pieces of the skull and brain with it."